 13. TCK Publishing

-A reputed international publisher of all genres of fiction and non-fiction.
-Believing that every book, every author is different and that a one size fits all marketing, promotion and distribution strategy will not work effectively.
-Offering 50% as royalties to authors, TCK Publishing is a big publisher with the heart and grit of a boutique agency.
+TCK Publishing is a publisher of all genres of fiction and non-fiction who believes that every book, every author is different, and that a one size fits all marketing, promotion and distribution strategy will not work effectively.
 Tom-Corson Knowles founded TCK Publishing to help authors, writers and storytellers around the globe share their story with readers.
 Being a businessman and author, he knows how to connect efficiently with aspiring writers and amateur authors and provide them with a platform to showcase their talent.
 They are currently accepting submissions in the fantasy genre, urban fantasy, epic fantasy and Young Adult fantasy.
 You can read the instructions and contact details on this page.

 14. Jolly Fish Press

 An imprint of North Star Editions, Inc., Jolly Fish Press has been printing books for nearly 7 years.
 Launched specifically to focus on young adult and middle grade fiction and fantasy, they have worked with first time writers and established authors in the past.
 Based in Minnesota, they are not just looking for a writer with a fantasy novel but somebody with a deep interest in that field.
 If you publish with Jolly Fish Press, you get a comprehensive publisher, editor, marketer, distributor and designer rolled in one confident, experienced package.
 To submit a manuscript, you need to be in knowledge of titles similar to yours published in the past 5 years and why your title will stand out.
 Please read and understand the instructions carefully before submitting your manuscript.
 You can submit your manuscript via email.